d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 1. Adding a single link
 ..
 2. Insert links matching a regexp
 ..
 3. Insert link to file with signature
 ..
-4. Insert links, but only those missing from current buffer
+4. Insert links from marked files in Dired
 ..
-5. Insert links from marked files in Dired
+5. Link to an existing note or create a new one
 ..
-6. Link to an existing note or create a new one
+6. The backlinks’ buffer
 ..
-7. The backlinks’ buffer
+7. Writing metanotes
 ..
-8. Writing metanotes
+8. Visiting linked files via the minibuffer
 ..
-9. Visiting linked files via the minibuffer
+9. Link to a note or create it if missing
 ..
-10. Link to a note or create it if missing
-..
-11. Miscellaneous information about links
+10. Miscellaneous information about links
 8. Choose which commands to prompt for
 9. Fontification in Dired
 10. Automatically rename Denote buffers
 ..
 1. The `denote-rename-buffer-format' option
 11. Use Org dynamic blocks
+..
+1. Org dynamic blocks to insert links or backlinks
+..
+2. Org dynamic block to insert file contents
+12. Sort files by component
-12. Minibuffer histories
+13. Minibuffer histories
-13. Extending Denote
+14. Extending Denote
 ..
 1. Keep a journal or diary
 .....
 1. Journaling with a timer
 ..
 2. Create a note with the region’s contents